Energy Safe Victoria (ESV) is the independent technical regulator responsible for electricity, gas and pipeline safety in Victoria.

 - Electrical equipment point of sale audits

-Gas & Pipeline Safety & Technical Regulation, Acting Executive Manager Steve Cronin
+Gas and Pipeline Safety and Technical Regulation, General Manager Steve Cronin

 - Licensed pipelines